propelorm/PropelBundle/Resources/doc/README.markdown

 }
 ```

-Your request need to have an `id` parameter or any field as parameter (slug, title, ...).
+Your request needs to have an `id` parameter or any field as parameter (slug, title, ...).

 The _Annotation_ is optional if your parameter is typed you could only have this: